railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 * Open-Net: with no contact..

-.. tip::   **Note**  *Symmetry in relation fields*
+.. note::  Symmetry in relation fields

 	Depending on the structure of your data it can be easier to use the one-to-many form or the many-to-one form in relating two tables, so long as the relevant fields exist on both ends of the relationship.

 	For example, you can: